zetabank-devteam/teacher_manual/docs/source/lecture/2.ai_training/do_it_together.rst

 -   After importing in the necessary modules, initialize the necessary variables.
 Since we wish to infer a network with a camera and show the results with our output stream we will need:

     1.  ``net`` variable for holding the nvidia pre-built networks.
-For this mission we are using googleNet network.
+For this mission we are using googleNet network. (but you may change it to different net).
     2.  ``camera`` variable for handling the input stream.
 Since our zetabot uses Raspberry Pi camera, the registration of the devices is ``csi://0``.
     3.  ``display`` variable for handling the output stream.
 Although we are accessing the code remotely on our remote computer, the zetabot is equipped with a touch screen display.
 The display is set on ``DISPLAY://0``
     4.  ``font`` variable for handling the overlay text for our output stream.